alpine9000/amiga_examples/tools/imagecon/README.md

 Generate a palette file of the final palette used.
 Output will be the output file with the ".pal" extension.

-**--override-palette** &lt;palette file>
+**--use-palette** &lt;palette file>

 Specify a palette file to use that will override the image or quantized palette.
-Also overrides the --colors option.
+Overrides the --colors and --quantize options.

 **--verbose**